giros-dit/vnx-kubespray/tutorial_kubespray/ansible/kubespray/docs/calico.md

 ## Wireguard Encryption

 Calico supports using Wireguard for encryption.
-Please see the docs on [encrypt cluster pod traffic](https://docs.projectcalico.org/security/encrypt-cluster-pod-traffic).
+Please see the docs on [encryptiong cluster pod traffic](https://docs.projectcalico.org/security/encrypt-cluster-pod-traffic).

 To enable wireguard support: